Skip to main content

 export default function PremiumArticle() {

-const [unlocked, setUnlocked] = useState(false);
+const [unlocked, setUnlocked] = useState(false)

 return (

-<article style={{ maxWidth: 680, margin: "0 auto", padding: 16 }}>
+<article style={{ maxWidth: 680, margin: '0 auto', padding: 16 }}>

 <h1>The Secret to 10x Growth</h1>

-<p>Here's the introduction everyone can read...</p>
+<p>Here is the introduction everyone can read.</p>

 {unlocked ? (

-<p>Here is all the premium content, now fully visible after watching the ad.</p>
+<p>Here is the premium content, fully visible after the ad.</p>

 ) : (